Jumboperson/pcfe/README.md

 Currently we just JIT the provided binary file into a function and then call it 10000x to determine how fast we are.

+## Todo List

+* Update instruction pointer
+* Add RAM access
+  * May need to modify Sleighcraft for this
+* Fix the weird bug with branching + optimizations
+* Breakpoints
+* Coverage callbacks
+* Emulator API
+  * Python bindings for ease of use
+  * Loading snapshots
+    * Also may require Sleighcraft modifications

 ## Planned features

 * Branch coverage